Marcus by Goldman Sachs®

 Who is a Marcus personal loan best for?

-If your credit history is strong and you don’t want to pay any extra fees beyond principal and interest, a Marcus personal loan may be right for you.
-Marcus personal loans are suitable for a range of purposes, including debt consolidation, home improvement, moving and relocation, vacations, or weddings.
+If your credit history is strong and you don’t want to pay any extra fees beyond principal and interest, a Marcus personal loan may be right for you, Marcus personal loans are suitable for a range of purposes.

 Loan customers who want to avoid paying extra fees will appreciate Marcus’ no-fee pledge.
 Marcus won’t charge anything beyond principal and interest, so there are no application fees, origination fees, late fees, or annual fees.
 Marcus also doesn’t charge a penalty should you wish to prepay your loan, which sets it apart from many other lenders.